-- The Town of Danbury is the county seat of Stokes County and its economic and employment rates normally remain quite stable.
-We expect a temporary downturn in revenue in FY 2020-21 due to the coronavirus situation. - Real property values have slowly improved since the recessionary years and an upcoming re-valuation is expected to improve values approximately 10%. - The sudden appearance of the coronavirus late in the 2019-20 fiscal year is expected to temporarily reverse the improved economy and may require fund balance additions for the next few years. - Motor vehicle tax collections are normally at or near 100% and while it may remain at 100% in 2020-21, new vehicle purchases are being delayed which results in reduced revenue. - The tax rate of twenty-seven cents (0.27) has not been adjusted since 2010.
-The cost to provide services over the past 10 years has increased by the equivalent of 1.2 cents (0.012).
+- The Town of Danbury is the county seat of Stokes County and its economic and employment rates normally remain quite stable. - Real property values have continued to grow in recent years and the 2021 re-valuation is expected to improve values approximately 10%. - The sudden appearance of the coronavirus in the 2019-20 fiscal year has not yet had the negative economic impact that was predicted. - Motor vehicle tax collections are normally at or near 100% and will likely continue in 2021-22. - The tax rate of twenty-seven cents (0.27) has not been adjusted since 2010.
+The cost to provide services over the past 11 years has increased by the equivalent of 1.2 cents (0.012).

-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021